 Drug Discovery & Pharmaceuticals

 Conserved evolution: The targets that venoms have evolved to hit in their prey have also evolved in humans and may be highly conserved.
-For example, a Na+ ion channel vital for insect life has an orthologue in humans, which has evolved to be involved in pain transmission.
-Thus, because of conserved evolution, venom that evolved to kill insects can have potential as therapeutic agent in treating pain.
+For example, a Na+ ion channel vital for insect life has an orthologue in humans, which is involved in pain transmission.
+Venom that evolved to kill insects can have potential as therapeutic agent in treating pain.
 In contrast, we also see venom activities that defy our current evolutionary understanding e.g. snake venom disintegrins that are antimetastatic but have not evolved to cure cancer.

-Known mechanisms of action: Many venoms have actions on their prey that are desirable for treating specific diseases. e.g. snake venoms that lower blood pressure have potential in treating hypertension, and spider venoms that can block pain receptors.
+Known mechanisms of action: Many venoms have actions on their prey that are desirable for treating specific diseases. e.g. spider venoms that can block pain receptors, or snake venoms that lower blood pressure have potential in treating hypertension.

-Venom derived drugs already in the clinic: To date there are 15 venom-derived drugs marketed (several with peak sales >$0.5B) and >14 new compounds in clinical trials.
-Such successes include the first ever anti-hypertenisve Captopril, and it’s successors.
-Snake venom from the Fer-de-Lance inspired researchers to investigate how this snake caused extreme hypotension in its victims.
-Using the snake venom peptide as a tool lead to the connection of angiotensin and blood pressure, thus the ACE inhibitor series of compounds were launched, saving millions of lives.
-Other successes have been in clot busters such as Integrilin from rattlesnakes and a glucagon like peptide from Gila monster venom.
+Venom derived drugs already in the clinic: At the time of writing there are 15 venom-derived drugs marketed (several with peak sales >$0.5B) and >14 new compounds in clinical trials.
+Such successes include the first ever anti-hypertenisve, Captopril, and its successors.
+Venom from the fer-de-lance inspired researchers to investigate how this snake caused extreme hypotension in its victims.
+Using the venom peptide as a tool lead to the connection of angiotensin and blood pressure, thus the ACE inhibitor series of compounds were launched, saving millions of lives.
+Other successes have been clot busters such as Integrilin from rattlesnakes and a glucagon-like peptide from gila monster venom.